Bell's Theorem Versus Local Realism in a Quaternionic Model of Physical Space: Within the Spatial slice of a Friedmann-Robertson-Walker spacetime

-such that ${I\cdot{\bf v}}$, with a trivector ${I}$, is a bivector rotating about some vector ${{\bf v}\in{\rm I\!R}^3}$, and ${\eta}$ is half of the angle by which ${\bf H}$ stands rotated about ${\bf v}$.
-As in these definitions, in what follows we will be using the notation of geometric algebra \cite{Christian}\cite{Clifford}\cite{disproof}.
-Accordingly, all vector fields in ${{\rm I\!R}^3}$ such as ${\bf v}$ and ${\bf w}$ will be assumed to satisfy the geometric product
+such that ${I\cdot{\mathbf{v}}}$ is a bivector rotating about some vector ${{\mathbf{v}}\in{\mathrm{I\!R}}^3}$, and ${\eta}$ is half of the angle by which ${\mathbf{H}}$ stands rotated about ${\mathbf{v}}$.
+Up to sign, ${I\cdot{\bf v}}$ is identical to the dual of ${\bf v}$, with the unit and oriented trivector ${I:={\bf e}_x{\bf e}_y{\bf e}_z}$ as a {\it pseudoscalar}, because it commutes with all other elements of the Clifford algebra ${Cl_{3,0}}$.
+The trivector can therefore be used to represent a volume form on a given manifold, such as the quaternionic 3-sphere we are considering.
+As in these definitions, in what follows we will be using the notation of Geometric Algebra \cite{Christian,Dorst,Clifford}.
+Accordingly, all vector fields in ${{\mathrm{I\!R}}^3}$ such as ${\mathbf{v}}$ and ${\mathbf{w}}$ will be assumed to satisfy the geometric product

-with the duality relation ${{\bf v}\wedge{\bf w}=I\cdot({\bf v}\times{\bf w})}$.
-In the next steps it will be useful to recall that ${({\bf v}\wedge{\bf w})^{\dagger}=-({\bf v}\wedge{\bf w})}$.
+with the duality relation ${{\mathbf v}\wedge{\mathbf w}=I\cdot({\mathbf v}\times{\mathbf w})}$.
+In the next steps it will be useful to recall that ${({\mathbf v}\wedge{\mathbf w})^{\dagger}=-({\mathbf v}\wedge{\mathbf w})}$.

+In what follows, we will not be using the time coordinate appearing in (\ref{frw}) explicitly.
+Instead, we will follow the practice of defining the measurement events in terms of the initial and final instants of time as usually done within the context of Bell's local-realistc model \cite{Bell-1964,Clauser}.
+Readers who are not familiar with the above practice are urged to review the Appendix A below before proceeding further.
+We also postpone the full spacetime covariant investigation of local causality until Section \ref{GA}, where we show how and why only the spacelike components of the relativistic spins enter the calculations of EPR correlations even though the two spins themselves emerge relativistically from the overlap of the backward light cones of Alice and Bob.

-Consider now two unit quaternions from the closed set ${S^3}$, say ${{\bf P}_o({\bf n}\wedge{\bf e}_o,\,\eta_{{\bf n}{\bf e}_o})}$ and ${{\bf Q}_o({\bf z}\wedge{\bf s}_o,\,\eta_{{\bf z}{\bf s}_o})}$, defined as
+Consider now two unit quaternions from the closed set ${S^3}$, say ${{\mathbf{P}}_o({\mathbf{n}}\wedge{\mathbf{e}}_o,\,\eta_{{\mathbf{n}}{\mathbf{e}}_o})}$ and ${{\mathbf{Q}}_o({\mathbf{z}}\wedge{\mathbf{s}}_o,\,\eta_{{\mathbf{z}}{\mathbf{s}}_o})}$, defined as

 and